PLO and Israel Recognize Each Other’s Existence

 September 9, 1993

-After nine months of secret contacts mediated by Norwegian diplomats, the PLO and Israel recognize each other’s existence.
-In the agreement, the PLO agreed to renounce terror and Israel agreed to recognize the PLO as the sole representative of the Palestinian people.
-The documents were signed in Jerusalem the following day and were a prelude to the Palestinian self-rule agreement they would sign four days later at the White House (shown in the photo, with Itzhak Rabin shaking Yasser Arafat’s hand in front of President Bill Clinton).
+After nine months of secret contacts mediated by Norwegian diplomats, the Palestine Liberation Organization and Israel recognize each other’s existence.
+In the agreement, the PLO renounces terror, and Israel recognizes the PLO as the sole representative of the Palestinian people.
+The documents are signed in Jerusalem the following day and are a prelude to the Palestinian self-rule agreement they sign four days later at the White House.

 Yasser Arafat’s letter to Prime Minister Yitzhak Rabin: